W95Psp/Formalizing-Brainfuck-Isabelle/README.md

 # Formalizing-Brainfuck-Isabelle
-Fibonnaci implemented in brainfuck formalized in isabelle and some other stuff
+Fibonaci implemented in brainfuck and formalized in isabelle and some other stuff

 ## Fibonacci version
 Very simple one, modulo 256